 Date Pinwheel Cookies are a simple shortbread cookie made with cooked dates and rolled into a pretty pinwheel shape.
 Bring back childhood memories with these tasty cookies.

 This is a recipe my mom used to make almost every year for Christmas when I was young.
 Not everyone loves dates, but if you do this is an easy and delicious recipe.

-You can make these cookies ahead of time and keep them in the freezer for up to a month, provided you wrap them well.
-When you are ready to bake, take out the dough and slice into 1/4″ thick slices and bake.
+You can make the dough for these cookies ahead of time and keep it in the freezer for up to a month, provided you wrap them well.
+I use a layer of plastic wrap and then a layer of aluminum foil.
+When you are ready to bake, take out the frozen dough and slice into 1/4″ thick slices and bake.

 This recipe gets its flavor from the brown sugar in the dough.